ThatsVie/atlas-smiling-school/README.md

 ## About the Developer

-Hey, I'm Vie Paula, a front-end developer passionate about creating enjoyable, user-centered experiences.
+Hi!
+I'm Vie P, a software engineer passionate about creating enjoyable, user-centered experiences.
 My love for pugs inspired me to make this fun and engaging project.
 Check out my other work in my [Portfolio](https://github.com/ThatsVie).

 **Thank you for visiting Pug Smile School!
 I hope you enjoy exploring this pug-inspired platform.**